fuwiak/flat_scraper/README.md

 - can people keep pets at teh apartment

 I am scraping data for studios and 2-room flats in Poland (both for sale and to rent).
-I am not putting any area constraints yet
+I am not putting any size constraints yet

 ### Aim of the project
 1. Learn web scraping